 Japanese animation, Japanese anime or japanime, is aimed at adults as well as children and teenagers.
 Besides, the Japanese anime director is considered an artist and often has great notoriety in the Japanese society.

 In the West, we pay little attention to anime, and quite often western animations, or cartoons, are produced uniquely for children, which makes it look a bit childish and immature.

-What does anime mean: Back to Origins!
+What does anime mean?
+Back to the origins!

+What does anime mean?
 Japanese anime history dates back to the beginning of so-called “animation” around the world.
 In 1917, Seitarō Kitayama was among the first to embark on this great adventure.

 Between the years 1963 and 1966, Osamu Tezuka, considered the godfather of modern manga, enjoyed success with Astro Boy (Tetsuwan Atomu).

 The 1960s also saw the creation of series such as Mahōtsukai Sarī, Sazae-san and GeGeGe no Kitarō.
 Sazae-san was so successful that the series held the Guinness Record for the longest run, over 45 years.